oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 3 - OCI Vault integration with OKE /README.md

 > **Do not close this window yet!**

 - Go to previous **Section** and use the copied **TNS name** to fill the **Secret Type Template** and Finish the Tasks to create the `oadb-connection`

+**Note** If you has been closed the section, you need to open the Vault that we created previusly and under the **Version** click on the lates secret, click on the 3 dots to view the secret content

 ```bash
 #Example